22 Jan 2021

 - Be registered with ASIC (Australia) or NZCO (New Zealand).

 The MLAA checks the currency of these requirements for all its members each year.
-We take breaches of the Code of Conduct seriously, and formally investigate all complaints with strict disciplinary action for violations.
+We take breaches of the Code of Ethics seriously, and formally investigate all complaints with strict disciplinary action for violations.

 Showing customers your Master Locksmith member credentials gives them confidence that you provide a high-quality service, upheld by the locksmith industry’s peak body in Australia and New Zealand.